marioy47/blog-posts/wordpress-phpcs/index.md

 </ruleset>
 ```

-Now you can execute `composer phpcs` without any arguments and it will validate agaings Wordpress and any aditional rule you've configured
+Now you can execute `composer phpcs` without any arguments and it will validate against Wordpress and any additional rule you've configured

 ## Visual Studio Code

-There are a couple of extensions that work with `phpcs` but at the time of this writing the most updated one was `wongjn.php-sniffer` which can be installed with the following comand:
+There are a couple of extensions that work with `phpcs` but at the time of this writing the most updated one was `wongjn.php-sniffer` which can be installed with the following command:

 ```install.sh
 code --install-extension wongjn.php-sniffer
 ```

-And since you are using a locally installed `phpcs` you should make the follogin configuration in _Visual Studio Code_ by editing the file `.vscode/settings.json` and adding the following:
+And since you are using a locally installed `phpcs` you should make the following configuration in _Visual Studio Code_ by editing the file `.vscode/settings.json` and adding the following:

 ```.vscode/settings.json
 {